Last Updated on June 16, 2026 by iMichigan Insurance Editorial Team

 - Some insurers may treat it as an at-fault collision for rating purposes

-Before filing, compare the repair cost to your deductible and ask how a collision claim could affect your rate at renewal.
+Before filing, compare the repair cost to your deductible and ask how a collision claim could affect your premium at renewal.

 Helpful related reads:

-Michigan Auto Claims: What Drivers Need to Know and Michigan Collision Insurance Options.
+Michigan Auto Claims: What Drivers Need to Know,

 Black Ice & Winter Driving Safety in Michigan.